-Scholarships for minorities are usually offered by charities or foundations that have been established with the specific charitable purpose of widening participation or encouraging diversity in certain settings.
+Scholarships for minorities are usually offered by charities or foundations that have been established with the specific charitable purpose of widening participation or encouraging diversity and therefore it is not considered discrimination.
 Universities might offer minority scholarships to encourage applications from particular groups in order to meet their widening participation targets.

-However, the key point to note is that the outcomes for these groups of students often lag behind their white peers with non-white students less likely to achieve a first or upper second class degree.
+Research has shown that outcomes for students from ethnic minority backgrounds often lag behind their white peers.
+Non-white students are less likely to achieve a first or upper second class degree.
 The differences exist at all levels of entry qualifications, so are even apparent among students who enter higher education with very high prior attainment.

-Scholarships for ethnic minorities usually offer students from these groups, additional support and mentoring as well as financial awards, in order to provide the additional help that might be needed to ensure you achieve your full potential.
+Scholarships for ethnic minorities usually offer students, additional support and mentoring as well as financial awards.
+The objective is to provide the additional help that might be needed to ensure you achieve your full potential.
 The connections you might make as a result of being offered a scholarship will also help to open doors on graduation in to particular professions, where people from BME groups are often under represented.

 What ethnic minority scholarships are there in the UK?